-He is A Member of Iranian Political Science Association (2008-now) and is the Editor-in-chief of The State Studies Quarterly, a Journal of ATU Faculty of Law & Political Sciences, Allameh Tabataba’i University.
+He is A Member of the Iranian Political Science Association (2008-now) and is the Editor-in-chief of The State Studies Quarterly, a Journal of ATU Faculty of Law & Political Sciences, Allameh Tabataba’i University.

 Ahmad Iravani is the President and Executive Director of the CSIME.
 He is a Fellow at the Institute for Policy Research & Catholic Studies, the Catholic University of America in Washington, DC.
 For the past fourteen years, he has been teaching at the same University.
 He also served as the Director of Islamic Studies and Dialogue at the Center for the Study of Culture and Values from 2002 until the end of 2009.
-Since 2003, he has been teaching two courses on Islam and Iran during summer at University of California, DAVIS.
+Since 2003, he has been teaching two courses on Islam and Iran during summer at the University of California, DAVIS.
 In addition to his academic activities, he has diversified his role in the community by participating in several interfaith dialogues around the world.
-He recently participated in the World Economic Forum (Davos) and became the member of the Global Agenda Council on the Role of Faith for 2014-2016.
-He completed his religious studies in Islamic Seminary (Hawzeh Elmieh) of Qom, Iran.
+He recently participated in the World Economic Forum (Davos) and became a member of the Global Agenda Council on the Role of Faith for 2014-2016.
+He completed his religious studies in the Islamic Seminary (Hawzeh Elmieh) of Qom, Iran.
 He received his degree called Rotbe Awwale Kharej in 1992 and Ijazeh of Ijtihad from Grand Ayatollah Sannei in 1997.
 He also has a Ph.D. in Philosophy from the Iranian Institute of Philosophy in Tehran.
-He has taught courses on Islamic Law, Islamic Economics, Philosophy and logic in Tehran and Qom universities.
+He has taught courses on Islamic Law, Islamic Economics, Philosophy, and logic at Tehran and Qom universities.
 He was the Dean of the School of Philosophy of Mofid,1997-2000.
-He has also been a strong advocate for social justice, peace, and harmony among peoples and places.
+He has also been a strong advocate for social justice, peace, and harmony among people and places.

 Dr. Alireza Mahmoudieh has been with the El Portal Department of Radiation Oncology in Merced, CA since 2008.
 Before joining El Portal, Dr. Mahmoudieh worked for Kaiser Permanente in Roseville and was the Director of the Prostate Brachytherapy Program.
 In 1996, he received his medical degree from the Albert Szent Gyorgi School of Medicine in Szeged, Hungary.
 Dr. Mahmoudieh is a member of the American Society for Therapeutic Radiology and Oncology (ASTRO).
 Throughout his career, he has played an active role in humanitarian efforts here and abroad.
-In addition, to fundraising for the victims of Haiti’s earthquake, Dr. Mahmoudieh has been involved in opening Farsi school in Boston in 1998 as well as in several community events in Sacramento with Nour organization, and Shifa Clinic, to provide free medical care for uninsured.
+In addition, to fundraising for the victims of Haiti’s earthquake, Dr. Mahmoudieh has been involved in opening a Farsi school in Boston in 1998 as well as in several community events in Sacramento with the Nour organization, and Shifa Clinic, to provide free medical care for the uninsured.

 David Laylin grew up in Washington DC, in an international environment.
 In this respect, Iran has been a large part of his life since his father, an international lawyer, represented Iran at the Security Council of the UN in the 1946 Azerbaijan case against Russia.
 David was in private business, in Iran, for 15 years during the period of 1959 to 1979.
 Since then, he has continued to be involved in wildlife conservation in Iran and information exchange activities between Iran and the US.
 He makes extended visits whenever possible.
 His sister, Louise Firouz, was also well known for her work in breeding and reviving the Caspian and Turcoman horse species in Northern Iran.
 In addition to the members of his Iranian family, David has a wide circle of friends and acquaintances in Iran.
-He is interested in humanitarian work, inter-religious dialogue and in furthering the other work of CSIME.
+He is interested in humanitarian work, inter-religious dialogue, and in furthering the other work of CSIME.